What should I do about PFAS in my water?

 If you’ve been hearing more about PFAS in Wisconsin waters, it’s because testing is increasingly detecting those harmful chemicals.
-As of Nov.
-18, the Wisconsin Department of Natural Resources was monitoring PFAS contamination at 91 sites from French Island in the west to Peshtigo in the east.
+Currently, the Wisconsin Department of Natural Resources is monitoring PFAS contamination at 91 sites, from French Island in the west to Peshtigo in the east.

 What can you do if you have PFAS in your water?
 The answer is complicated.
 Here’s what to know about navigating threats from the chemicals.